-Brademas, a Democrat, was the representative for Indiana's 3rd congressional district from 1959 to 1980.
+Brademas was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1959 to 1980.

-The chart is based on the bills Brademas sponsored and cosponsored.
+The chart is based on the bills Brademas sponsored and cosponsored from Jan 14, 1975 to Dec 13, 1980.
 See full analysis methodology.

 Brademas was the primary sponsor of 30 bills that were enacted.
 The most recent include: